sir-dunxalot/ember-tooltips/README.md

 - spacing (defaults to 10)
 - typeClass (can be any string.
 No default)

-Please note that, depending on your use case, you may have to prefix or modify the property name.
-For example, `effectClass`,tooltipEffectClass` or `tooltip-effect-class`.
+**Please note**, depending on your use case, you may have to prefix or modify the property name.
+For example, `effectClass`, `tooltipEffectClass` or `tooltip-effect-class`.
 More info is in each section below.

 ### Using on Helpers

 The most common way to use a tooltip is on a helper.
 Examples of such helpers are `{{#link-to}}`, `{{#some-component}}`, or `{{view 'table'}}`.

-All properties should be prefixed by `tooltip` and should be camelCased.
+All supported properties should be prefixed by `tooltip` and should be camelCased.

-Usage is simple:
+To add a tooltip to any component:

 ```hbs
 {{#some-component tooltipContent='This is the tooltip'}}